maryana-reznychenko/The-sunny-card-game.-A-group-project./README.md

 - using The Web Storage to persist data;
 - using the fetch API to get data from a 3rd party.

+The project created for desctop view/using only.
+You can test it here: https://guessthesunnycard.netlify.app/

 Best regards,